alexliak/social-media-influence/README.md

 ### Usage
 python src/main.py

-//change the rate of networks to see how it is escalating
+Change the rate of networks to see how it is escalating
 ### Testing
 pytest src/tests/